What is a ‘Vehicle’ Under the Law?

 While the pair from Newcastle made national headlines for their invention, they’re not the first to create an unusual vehicle.

-Police established that the esky could fit the definition of a ‘vehicle’ under the Act.
+Police determined that the esky could be classified as a ‘vehicle’ under the Act.

 Are Lime scooters a vehicle?